 Down Payment Assistance

-In Oregon, funds to help first-time homebuyers are distributed to organizations, who then provide down payment assistance.
+In Oregon, funds to help first-time homebuyers are distributed to organizations, which then provide down payment assistance.
 You can speak with a housing counselor to get more information on services in your area.
 Oregon provides a list of contact information for housing counselors on its website.

 Pennsylvania Housing Finance Agency Grant and Keystone Advantage Assistance